panzerdragoonlegacy/website/DEVELOPMENT.md

 1. Install git (refer to setup instructions on git-scm.com)

-2. Install Docker (refer to setup instructions on docker.com).
-If you are using Windows 10 Home you will need to install the Docker Toolbox instead.
+2. Install Docker and Docker Compose (refer to setup instructions on docker.com).

 3. Clone the git repository and change into it's directory:

-   (Windows specific): `git config --global core.autocrlf false`
+   (Only required on Windows): `git config --global core.autocrlf false`

    `git clone https://github.com/panzerdragoonlegacy/cms.git`